sola-st/CodeCureAgent/README.md

    After running the mining tool the output is saved in a json file.
 In the example this is `specific_commit_handled_rules_mining_result.json`.

 3. Finally you can create your csv input file from the json report by using `code_cure_agent/experimental_setups/prepare_experiment_input_file.py`.
 To this script provide the previously created json report as the first argument.
-Also --rule-violations-mode must be set to single.
+Also --rule-violations-mode must be set to `single`.
-Additionally you can provide the path, the csv-file is to be saved to via --target-csv-file-path.
+Additionally you can provide the path, the csv-file is to be saved to, via --target-csv-file-path.
 Example:

   ```bash